-The process for subdividing land can be time consuming, complex and expensive.
-You can choose to submit the application yourself but as this is a complex process it is strongly recommended you get a professional licensed surveyor and a conveyancer or solicitor to:
+The process for subdividing land can be time-consuming, complex and expensive.
+While you can choose to submit the application yourself it is strongly recommended you get a professional licensed surveyor and a conveyancer or solicitor to:

 - determine the planning and development requirements